ellysh/video-game-bots/ClickerBots/output-device-capture.md

             "Top: " & DllStructGetData($tRECT, "Top") & @CRLF & _
             "Bottom: " & DllStructGetData($tRECT, "Bottom"))
 ```
-Each of `Left`, `Right`, `Top` and `Bottom` variables will be equal to zero for the minimized Paint window.
-You can compare this result with a measured result for the same window in a normal mode.
+Each of `Left`, `Right`, `Top` and `Bottom` variables is equal to zero for Paint window in minimized mode.
+You can compare results of this script for both windows in minimized and normal mode.
+The results differs.

-Possible solution to avoid this limitation is restoring a window in the transparent mode and copying a window's client area with [`PrintWindow`](https://msdn.microsoft.com/en-us/library/dd162869%28VS.85%29.aspx) WinAPI function.
-Then it is possible to analyze a copy of the window's client area with the `_WinAPI_GetPixel` function.
-This technique is  described in details [here](http://www.codeproject.com/Articles/20651/Capturing-Minimized-Window-A-Kid-s-Trick).
+There is a possible solution to avoid this limitation.
+You can reestore a minimzed window in the transprent mode.
+Then you can copy to memory DC a client area of this window.
+The [`PrintWindow`](https://msdn.microsoft.com/en-us/library/dd162869%28VS.85%29.aspx) WinAPI function provides this kind of copy operation.
+When you have got a copy of the client area, you are able to analyze it with the `_WinAPI_GetPixel` function.
+This approach is described in details in this [article](http://www.codeproject.com/Articles/20651/Capturing-Minimized-Window-A-Kid-s-Trick).

 ### Analysis of Pixels Changing